sylvainkahane/docs/workgroups/mwe.md

 German: als ob, nach wie vor,
 we no longer use `fixed` for: "unter anderem" because the expression is a transparent PP. Idem for the postpositions in expression such as "von x an" that should have a common compositional analysis (-case→ADP).

 Proposal for English: We keep "Of course"?
 "As of"?
 "As well"?
 "Rather than"?
-"Kind of"?
+"Kind of"?<span style="color:pink">**Sy:** "rather than" is is syntactically clear: "I would rather wait here than go." "rather" is an ADV and "than" is its regime.
+But UD English has many inconstistencies concerniong "than"</span>

-And no longer should be analyzed as `fixed`:
+And no longer should be analyzed as `fixed`:<span style="color:pink">**Sy:** any/no/a little longer: no modifies the ADV longer</span>

 "be up to sth", "instead of", "according, due, prior to", "so that", "more than", "whether or not"